 - Flour: All purpose flour is the base of this cake.
 Make sure to sift flour and cocoa before adding to the liquids to get rid of lumps.

 - Coffee: Now coffee is absolutely optional but I recommend adding it.
 Coffee will enhance the flavor of chocolate and you won't taste it at all.
+Just make sure to add hot coffee in the batter and add it in the end.

 - Sugar: Granulated sugar will impart perfect sweetness to this chocolate cake.

-How to make Chocolate Cake:
+How to make Chocolate Cake?

 - Allow to set for a few hours at room temperature or in the refrigerator till thickened and ready to be frosted.